avniproject/avni-ai/README.md

 # Avni AI

+**TODO** Move all MCP-Server code within a sub-folder of this repo.

 ## Avni MCP Server

 A Model Context Protocol (MCP) server that provides AI assistants with programmatic access to the Avni platform.
 This server enables LLMs like OpenAI GPT-4 to interact with Avni's system through standardized tool calling.